jo372/mind-app/README.md

 # Mind App

-at the ROOT of the application you'll find a .env.
-Please fill in your API_KEY from https://openweathermap.org
+at the ROOT of the application you'll will need to create an .env file.
+There is an example in .env.example which can be used as a template then remove the .example extension.

+Please fill in your WEATHER_API_KEY from https://openweathermap.org

 ## Available Scripts